Ahmad Sohrab: Caravan of East and West

-Sohrab had already published a few books, pamphlets and a movie scenario, when in 1933, with Julie Chanler he wrote a book that provided an overview of many of the events of the Baháʼí movement; it contained a description of the events of the Báb, Baháʼu'lláh — his claim in the Garden of Ridván— Táhirih, and ʻAbdu'l-Bahá.
+Sohrab had already published a few books, pamphlets and a movie scenario, when in 1933, with Julie Chanler he wrote a book that provided an overview of many of the events of the Baháʼí movement; it contained a description of the events of the Báb, Baháʼu'lláh — his claim in the Garden of Ridván – Táhirih, and 'Abdu'l-Bahá.
 The book also contains several pictures, including some which may be unique.

 The Split

 Mrs. Chanler attempted to patch things up between Sohrab and Horace Holley, "one of the chief men in the American Baháʼí Administration".
 But Sohrab refused to allow the New York Spiritual Assembly to have oversight of the affairs of the New History Society.
 Since Holley sat on the National Spiritual Assembly at this time, this led to a confrontation which resulted in Sohrab and the Chanlers being expelled from the Baháʼí community about 1939.

 Marriage

-It was while accompanying Abdul Baha in 1912, that Ahmad briefly met and began wooing Juanita Marie Storch, when she was brought by her father to meetings with Abdul Baha in Oakland and San Francisco in 1912.
+It was while accompanying ʻAbdu'l-Bahá in 1912, that Ahmad briefly met and began wooing Juanita Marie Storch, when she was brought by her father to meetings with ʻAbdu'l-Bahá in Oakland and San Francisco in 1912.
 The Storch family, at that time was living in Oakland, Alameda County, California.

 Sohrab returned to Palestine, but the wooing took place long-distance by means of "five hundred letters".
-The coming of World War I, put a temporary halt to the letters as they were apparently being confiscated or at least not allowed through the lines, but at the end of the war, the lovers re-made their acquaintance (see The Oakland Tribune, 26 Dec 1919).
+The coming of World War I, put a temporary halt to the letters as they were apparently being confiscated or at least not allowed through the lines, but at the end of the war, the lovers re-made their acquaintance (see The Oakland Tribune, 26 December 1919).

 Sohrab's wife and daughter remained faithful to Shoghi Effendi and changed their names.